 #8: NDMF ExMenu Organizer / YuichaMart

-The neat technical detail is automatic parameter cleanup at build time, removing unused parameters to save avatar memory. ¥500 (full version ¥700), and YuichaMart's third Top 10 release of the month — the rhythm of consecutive releases is what drove the creator-concentration pattern visible in the month's chart.
+The neat technical detail is automatic parameter cleanup at build time, removing unused parameters to save avatar memory. ¥500 (full version ¥700), and the rhythm of YuichaMart's consecutive releases is what drove the creator-concentration pattern visible in the month's chart.

 #9: High-Five Gimmick / RururiLab

-The feature scope is broader than the title implies: "high-five, fist bump, buddy gesture, slap, and tsukkomi (anime-style retort) effect" as a set, with EX menu toggles for slap-on-body / slap-on-head, individual on/off for sound and particles.
-The paid version (¥500) changes the particle and sound based on the hand shape, adding another layer on top of the free experience.
+The free version ships the high-five itself plus bonus slap (head) and tsukkomi (body) effects, with EX menu toggles for each and individual on/off for sound and particles.
+The paid version (¥500) changes the particle and sound based on the hand shape, adding a fist bump and a "special handshake" fingertip-touch gesture.

 The "free tier to lower the trial barrier, paid version for deeper play" freemium structure mirrors what #5 Zerukana Board does on the tool side, applied here to a runtime gimmick.